najmiter/GPA-Calculator/README.md

 You may leave the subject name empty and by default, it'll fill it as `Subject${i + 1}`.
 Where `i` is the nth subject in the array of subjects that you entered.

 Use this link to use it -> https://najmiter.github.io/GPA-Calculator

+***This app is still under development.
+Many features have yet to be implemented.
+When they do, you'll be able to find more about them here!*** 😁